Kyziq/CSC248-Project/README.md

 ## Genting SkyWorlds Theme Park’s Entrance Ticket Processing
-A program to book normal or express ticket(s) (Express tickets people does not have to wait in line) to enter Genting SkyWorlds Theme Park.
+A programme for booking normal or express ticket(s) to Genting SkyWorlds Theme Park (with express tickets, people do not have to wait in line).
-This program also can calculate the total payment and edit the data inserted such as name, IC number and age.
+This programme can also calculate the total payment and edit the data inserted, such as name, IC number, and age.
-Use LinkedList and Queue data structures.
+Used LinkedList and Queue data structures.

 ## Team Members
 * [Harith Iqbal](https://github.com/mishumiyamizu)